zmetcalf/rtmd_wordpress_theme/README.md

-# Rebuilding Together Metro Denver Theme
+# Rebuilding Together Metro Denver WordPress Theme

 This is the source to the WordPress theme for RTMD's website.
 It was developed with Foundation, SASS, Slick.js and HTML5 Blank theme.